timmoorhouse/mega65-forth/README.md

 These should get us to the point of bootstrapping with a dictionary written in forth and running unit tests:
 - CORE
   - [ ] Need to reimplement the multiplication/division operations using the math unit.
+  - [ ] The message from ABORT" should not be displayed if the exception is caught?
 - EXCEPTION
   - [ ] Need to be able to throw exceptions from assembler.
 This likely means changing the `THROW` implementation to be native code instead of Forth bytecode.
   - [ ] Many bits of code need to be updated to throw an exception for error conditions.